 Meaning “waters of the conch,” Waikapu is located in central Maui within the Na Wai Eha (The Four Waters) ahupuaʻa, a type of ancient land division in the Hawaiian Islands, along with the surrounding streams in Wailuku, Waiehu, and Waiheʻe.

 Legend of Waikapu

 Hawaiian legend tells the story of a lava tube deep within the valley walls, stretching from one end of the island to the other.

 Inside this lava tube was a pu, or conch shell, that when sounded correctly, could be heard from miles away.
 It was said to be so fascinating that a prophet from Kauaʻi came in search of this shell.

 Puapualenalena, a resident dog in the area who lived near a cliff that faced the lava tube, found the shell first, however, and whisking it away to safety, silenced it forever.
 The key, however, was that it was kept on Maui.

-In the late 1800's, Jamed Louzada bought land and property in Waikapu, and with the help of his brother-in-law, Henry Cornwell, built Cornwell Sugar Mill.
+In the late 1800s, James Louzada bought land and property in Waikapu, and with the help of his brother-in-law, Henry Cornwell, built Cornwell Sugar Mill.
 Within 8 months, the mill had produced 400,000 pounds of sugar, roughly valued at around $25,000.

-The area soon became a bustling location for sugarcane production and commerce, home to the area's plantation workers, who lived in modest camps and homes.
-Waikapu Plantation even drilled the first artesian well on the neighbor islands.
+The area soon became a bustling location for sugarcane production and commerce, home to the area’s plantation workers, who lived in modest camps and homes.
+Waikapu Plantation even drilled the first artesian wells on neighbor islands.